xomvio/xomvio/README.md

     - [stirn](https://github.com/xomvio/stirn): A web server prototype designed host multiple website and real-time data share across its ecosystem.
     - [watermarker](https://github.com/xomvio/watermarker): Watermarker is a CLI tool for adding watermark to images.
     - [xom_json](https://github.com/xomvio/xom_json): A JSON parser written in Rust
-    - [viobase](https://github.com/xomvio/viobase): An easy-to-use and easy-to-understand NoSQL database written in Rust

 - **.NET**
   - I don't use it that much anymore.
 But I believe it is living.